gary-jipp/lighthouse-websockets/README.md

 [ ] What is a MPA in React?
 [ ] How do we achieve this
 [ ] Routing Libraries.
 When to use, when its Overkill?
+ - React Router, often not needed
+ - deep linking, back(), history
+ - For just MPA, don't use!

 # Web Sockets
 - [ ] What is WebSockets